grupo-avispa/scitos2/scitos2_modules/README.md

 ### EBC

-This module controls the power for extra devices.
+The EBC module controls the power for extra devices.

 #### Parameters

 * **`mcu_5v_enabled`** (bool, default: true)

-	Enable / disable 5V enabled at MCU.
+	Enables or disables 5V at MCU.

 * **`mcu_12v_enabled`** (bool, default: true)

-	Enable / disable 12V enabled at MCU.
+	Enables or disables 12V at MCU.

 * **`mcu_24v_enabled`** (bool, default: true)

-	Enable / disable 24V enabled at MCU.
+	Enables or disables 24V at MCU.

 * **`port0_5v_enabled`** (bool, default: true)

-	Enable / disable 5V enabled at port 0.
+	Enables or disables 5V at port 0.

 * **`port0_12v_enabled`** (bool, default: true)

-	Enable / disable 12V enabled at port 0.
+	Enables or disables 12V at port 0.

 * **`port0_24v_enabled`** (bool, default: true)

-	Enable / disable 24V enabled at port 0.
+	Enables or disables 24V at port 0.

 * **`port1_5v_enabled`** (bool, default: true)

-	Enable / disable 5V enabled at port 1.
+	Enables or disables 5V at port 1.

 * **`port1_12v_enabled`** (bool, default: true)

-	Enable / disable 12V enabled at port 1.
+	Enables or disables 12V at port 1.

 * **`port1_24v_enabled`** (bool, default: true)

-	Enable / disable 24V enabled at port 1.
+	Enables or disables 24V at port 1.

 * **`mcu_5v_max_current`** (double, default: 2.5)

-	Maximum current for MCU 5V in A. The value must be between 0-2.5A.
+	Sets the maximum current for MCU 5V in A. The value must be between 0-2.5A.

 * **`mcu_12v_max_current`** (double, default: 2.5)

-	Maximum current for MCU 12V in A. The value must be between 0-2.5A.
+	Sets the maximum current for MCU 12V in A. The value must be between 0-2.5A.

 * **`mcu_24v_max_current`** (double, default: 2.5)

-	Maximum current for MCU 24V in A. The value must be between 0-2.5A.
+	Sets the maximum current for MCU 24V in A. The value must be between 0-2.5A.

 * **`port0_5v_max_current`** (double, default: 2.5)

-	Maximum current for port 0 5V in A. The value must be between 0-2.5A.
+	Sets the maximum current for port 0 5V in A. The value must be between 0-2.5A.

 * **`port0_12v_max_current`** (double, default: 2.5)

-	Maximum current for port 0 12V in A. The value must be between 0-2.5A.
+	Sets the maximum current for port 0 12V in A. The value must be between 0-2.5A.

 * **`port0_24v_max_current`** (double, default: 2.5)

-	Maximum current for port 0 24V in A. The value must be between 0-2.5A.
+	Sets the maximum current for port 0 24V in A. The value must be between 0-2.5A.

 * **`port1_5v_max_current`** (double, default: 2.5)

-	Maximum current for port 1 5V in A. The value must be between 0-2.5A.
+	Sets the maximum current for port 1 5V in A. The value must be between 0-2.5A.

 * **`port1_12v_max_current`** (double, default: 2.5)

-	Maximum current for port 1 12V in A. The value must be between 0-4A.
+	Sets the maximum current for port 1 12V in A. The value must be between 0-4A.

 * **`port1_24v_max_current`** (double, default: 4)

-	Maximum current for port 1 24V in A. The value must be between 0-4A.
+	Sets the maximum current for port 1 24V in A. The value must be between 0-4A.

 [nav_msgs/Odometry]: http://docs.ros2.org/humble/api/nav_msgs/msg/Odometry.html
 [geometry_msgs/Twist]: http://docs.ros2.org/humble/api/geometry_msgs/msg/Twist.html